Home About Our Team Contact Get a free quote

 Peace of Mind

-Limitations and Considerations
+Limitations and Considerations of Dual Dental Coverage

-As a result of Coordination of Benefits (COB) regulations, you are not reimbursed more than 100% of the cost of treatment even with primary and secondary dental insurance.
+No Double PaymentAs a result of COB regulations, you are not reimbursed more than 100% of the cost of treatment even with primary and secondary dental insurance.

-Each policy can have varying coverage limits, waiting periods, and excluded procedures, which may influence the extent to which the secondary dental insurance pays.
+Various Coverage RulesEach policy can have varying coverage limits, waiting periods, and excluded procedures — which may influence the extent to which secondary dental insurance pays.

-Having two dental plans can translate to paying more premiums, so one must consider the cost versus the benefit.
+Increased Premium FeesHaving two dental plans can mean paying more premiums; weigh the cost against the additional coverage benefit.

-Not all dental plans arrange benefits similarly.
-Some secondary dental plans have a “non-duplication of benefits” rule, which means they won’t pay if the primary already reimbursed the normal allowed amount.
+Non-Duplication RulesSome secondary dental plans have a "non-duplication of benefits" rule, meaning they won't pay if the primary already reimbursed the normal allowed amount.

 Tips for Managing Dual Dental Insurance

-• Notify Your Dental Office
+Notify Your Dental Office

-• Learn Coordination of Benefits (COB)
+Learn Coordination of Benefits

-• Review Both Dental Plans
+Review Both Dental Plans

-• Track Claims and EOBs
+Track Claims and EOBs

-• Check for Waiting Periods
+Check for Waiting Periods

-• Ask About Non-Duplication Rules
+Ask About Non-Duplication Rules

-• Compare Premium Charges against Value
+Compare Premium Costs Against Value

-• Smartly Plan Treatments
+Plan Treatments Smartly

 How QuestSol Verifies Primary and Secondary Dental Insurance

-We make dental insurance verification easy, quick, and accurate at QuestSol.
-Our skilled staff carefully verifies your primary dental insurance as well as secondary dental insurance to ensure seamless claim processing.
-We first verify the patient’s eligibility, plan, and benefits with the primary dental insurance company.
-After verification, we then call the secondary dental insurance company to determine the rules of coordination of benefits (COB), waiting periods, and coverage limits.
+We first verify the patient's eligibility, plan, and benefits with the primary dental insurance company.
+After verification, we then contact the secondary dental insurance company to determine the rules of coordination of benefits (COB), waiting periods, and coverage limits.

 Our expert verification procedure determines which is primary and secondary insurance by industry standard and patient-specific information.
-We mark all verification information in plain detail and refresh your practice management system so that your billing staff has a clear understanding of how to file claims correctly in order.
+We record all verification information in detail and enter it directly into your practice management software — so your billing staff has a clear understanding of how to file claims correctly in order.

 This reduces denials of claims, accelerates payment, and ensures that patients get maximum benefit from their insurance without ambiguity.

-At QuestSol, we specialize in the management of complicated dual insurance cases to ensure that verification and claims become easy for patients and dental practices.
+At QuestSol, we specialize in the management of complicated dual insurance cases to ensure that verification and claims become easy for both patients and dental practices.

-FAQs About Dental Insurance Verification
+FAQs About Secondary Dental Insurance

 Can I have two dental insurance policies simultaneously?